Installing SQLite package

 Updating rows

 We can update articles in the database.
 The title of article of id 3 is Last article.
-We can UPDATE it to Third article and fetch the new title with these statements:
+We can UPDATEit to Third article and fetch the new title with these statements:

 db.exec(`UPDATE articles SET title='Troisième article' WHERE id=3`);